PacifiCat-class ferry: Fate of the PacifiCats

 On March 1, 2000, Joy MacPhail, then the minister responsible for BC Ferries, recommended to the government that it abandon the PacifiCat project, calling it "a failed experiment."
 Her colleagues agreed, and the ships were put up for sale at an asking price of $120 million for all three.
 They turned out to be difficult to sell, due to their highly specialised design and a saturated market.

 After a change of government in May 2001, and more attempts to sell at a higher price, the ships were finally put up for auction in March 2003 and were sold to the Washington Marine Group for US$13 million (CA$19.23 million), 4.2% of what it cost to build them.
 Washington Marine Group announced on July 28, 2009 that they had sold the three ships for an undisclosed amount to Abu Dhabi MAR, a luxury yacht builder.

 The ferries were observed to be tied up in the port of Alexandria, Egypt in late 2022.
+The Egyptian government plans to scrap the vessels.